Is car insurance mandatory in Ontario?

 - Family protection coverage

-Your insurance provider will offer details that'll help you decide what makes the most sense for you.
+Your insurance provider will offer details that will help you decide what makes the most sense for you.